cjatalyn360-ops/shift-scheduler-app/README.md

 - MySQL Workbench

 ## How to Run the Project
+This Project can be ran utilizing the front-end code only, however in order to fully utilize the employee and shift features MySQL and Node.js will need to be installed for the back-end.

 ## Installation

 1. Clone the repository
 2. Open the project in VS Code
 3. Install Live Server extension
+4. MySQL installation
+5. Node.js installation
-4. Install dependencies, run this in VS CODE project terminal: npm install mysql2
+6. To install dependencies, run this in VS CODE project terminal: npm install mysql2
-5. run command 'node Server.js' to initialize connection with the server
+7. run command 'node Server.js' to initialize connection with the server
-6. On Dashboard.html, right click to open with Live Server extension
+8. On Dashboard.html, right click to open with Live Server extension

 ### 1. Set Up Database